Depression and diet: the best foods to eat (and the ones to avoid)

 Quick Take

 Ever feel down after pigging out?
 Zapped of energy and cranky after that greasy burger and fries?
-You're not imagining the correlation.
-When you feel sluggish and low after eating, it's your body's inflammatory response to junk food — and it can affect your mood.
-Here's what you need to know about depression and diet (plus which foods to eat and which foods to avoid).
+When you feel lazy and low after eating, it's your body's inflammatory response to junk food — and it can affect your mood.
+Here's what you need to know about depression and a plant-based diet (plus which foods to eat and which foods to avoid).

-Before we begin: get healthy anti-inflammatory meals (that actually taste good)
+Before we begin: get healthy vegan meals (that actually taste good)

-Feel your best and eat healthy at home...without all the chopping, prepping, and dishes.
-Get antioxidant-rich, fiber-filled fully prepared meal foundations with the MamaSezz Get Me Started Bundle.
-Healthy plant-based meals (you'll actually want to eat).
+Feel your best and eat healthy at home, without all the work.
+Get antioxidant-rich and fully prepared meal foundations with the MamaSezz Get Me Started Bundle.
+Healthy vegan meals (you'll actually want to eat).

 On this page